Welcome!

 Experiment Setup

-For this example, we applied our methodology to a high-throughput phenotyping on a barley population and produced a phenotypic map for barley plants from 18 genotypes (Supplementary Table 1) under control and drought-stress conditions over time.
 The 16 genotypes can be divided into three agronomic groups according to their breeding history: group 1 (released before 1950), group 2 (released between 1950 and 1990) and group 3 (released after 1990).
 The two DH cultivars are considered as an independent group: DH group.
 Per treatment 9 plants per genotype were investigated in the 16 German cultivars and 6 plants for the DH-parents during one experiment in May to July 2011.
 Plants grew under controlled greenhouse conditions and were phenotyped on a daily basis over the whole experimental phase using a fully automated system consisting of conveyer belts, a weighing and watering station and three imaging systems.
 Further background information will be added and linked in the very near future at this place.

 Numeric Analysis Results (Download)

-.
+Numeric Analysis Results.
 The image analysis result tables are available from this link.

 About